ponsatcnam/Docker-pdfalto/README.md

 ```
 ## credits

-`Pdfalto` is a successor of `pdf2xml` is orignally written by Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury and Emmanuel Giguet (XRCE) under GPL2 license.,
+`Pdfalto` is a successor of `pdf2xml`  orignally written by Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury and Emmanuel Giguet (XRCE) under GPL2 license.,

 It is based on Xpdf  developed by Glyph & Cog, LLC (1996-2017) and distributed under GPL2 or GPL3 license.